poser55/linked-db-rows/README.md

 It expects a local postgresql database with the name "demo" that is initialized with the *.sql files.
 It also expects a "sakila" database that contains the Salika database tables and content: https://github.com/jOOQ/jOOQ/tree/main/jOOQ-examples/Sakila

+Incomplete test support for other databases is available via the ACTIVE_DB environment variable (default postgres).

 Further Ideas:
 --------------
 * Clean ups